SediDeVone/industries-product-specific-fields/README.md

 - requests: For making HTTP requests to the Salesforce REST API
 - unicodecsv: For handling CSV data with Unicode support (required by some environments)
 - salesforce_bulk: For interacting with the Salesforce Bulk API
+- simple_salesforce: Imported by the connector module (ensure it's available even if not directly used at runtime)

 Other tools:
 - Salesforce CLI (sf): Used to obtain access tokens and instance URL